 Group projects, reports, papers, and other announcements are easily accessible through social media.
 Social media hosting is an effective broadcast system if you want several people to know about something.
 This is why social media marketing exists.

 The same principle applies to the academic use of social media for educational purposes.
 Students who are in group projects can collaborate easily as their generation is more inclined to use social media as a tool to advance in their education.
+The effective use of social media for educational purposes can also increase school admissions by reaching a wider audience of prospective students.

 Option to study from home